|Nutrition Facts (per serving)|

 The chile oil can be stored in the fridge in an airtight jar or container if not used immediately.

 Make the Dipping Sauce

-- In a small bowl, combine garlic, soy sauce, vinegar, sesame oil, and 1 teaspoon of the hot chili oil.
+In a small bowl, combine the garlic, soy sauce, vinegar, sesame oil, and 1 teaspoon of the hot chile oil.
 Whisk until well combined.

-- Store in a sealed container in the refrigerator for up to three days.
+- The dipping sauce can be stored in a sealed container in the refrigerator for up to three days.

 - Serve the dipping sauce in individual small dishes for each guest.
 This eliminates any worries about "double-dipping."

 - Add thin strips of ginger or chopped green scallions as a crunchy garnish that also adds flavor.